-The 2016 Documentary Film Action Kommandant explores the legacy of Cape Town based Anti-Apartheid Activist Ashley Kriel who was killed by the South African Police in 1987, shortly after he had re-entered South Africa following a period of Military Training with the ANC’s Military Wing Umkhonto WeSizwe (MK).
+The 2016 Documentary Film Action Kommandant explores the legacy and true story of Ashley Kriel, a Cape Town based Anti-Apartheid Activist who was killed by the South African Police in 1987, shortly after he had re-entered South Africa following a period of Military Training with the ANC’s Military Wing Umkhonto WeSizwe (MK).

 In Action Kommandant we learn that Ashley Kriel was born in 1967, and that he lived in Cape Town’s Bonteheuwel suburb which was designated ‘Coloured’ under the Apartheid Regime’s Laws.